OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines/configuration-structure.md

 * `Roles`: (array of string) The roles to assign to the Tentacle.
 * `CommunicationMode`: (string) Whether the Tentacle should wait for connections from the server (`Listen`) or should poll the server (`Poll`).
 * `Port`: The port on which to listen for connections from the server (in `Listen` mode), or the port on which to connect to the Octopus server (`Poll` mode).
+* `PublicHostNameConfiguration`: If in listening mode, how the server should contact the Tentacle.
+Can be `PublicIP`, `FQDN`, `ComputerName` or `Custom`.
+* `CustomPublicHostName`: If in listening mode, and `PublicHostNameConfiguration` is set to `Custom`, the address that the server should use for this Tentacle.

 :::hint
-In `Listen`ing mode, the Tentacle will register using the hostname of the machine.
-Therefore, you will need to ensure that there is hostname resolution from your Octopus Server to the Tentacle.
 The extension will automatically add a Windows Firewall rule to allow traffic, but you will still need to ensure that endpoints / NSG rules are added to allow network traffic to reach the server.
 :::